IBM/universal-connectors/filter-plugin/logstash-filter-mongodb-guardium/README.md

 - Windows: Restart in the Services window

-#### For details on configuring Filebeat connection over SSL, please refer to the instructions provided [here](https://github.com/IBM/universal-connectors/blob/main/input-plugin/logstash-input-beats/README.md#configuring-filebeat-to-push-logs-to-guardium)
+#### For details on configuring Filebeat connection over SSL, refer [Configuring Filebeat to push logs to Guardium](https://github.com/IBM/universal-connectors/blob/main/input-plugin/logstash-input-beats/README.md#configuring-filebeat-to-push-logs-to-guardium).

 ### What to do next